vantage-sh/docs.vantage.sh/docs/security.md

 <details><summary>Do you have a list of third parties Vantage uses that explains what each third party is allowed to access and its purpose?</summary>

 We use a subset of third parties, largely for analytics, support, and payment processing.
 There is no PII sent to third parties, and no cost data is shared with third parties.
-A list of third parties is provided below:
+See the [Vantage website](https://www.vantage.sh/security) for a list of these third parties.

-- Mixpanel: Customer analytics
-- Segment: Customer analytics
-- Customer.io: Customer communications
-- HubSpot: Sales management
-- Intercom: Support management
-- Stripe: Payment processing

 </details>